mysunrise/dog_classifier/README.md

 # dog_classifier
 This project aims to solve the problem described in http://js.baidu.com/.
-The contest aims to classifier the pet dog.
+The contest aims to classify the pet dog.

 For a baseline, we use VGG19 or ResNet152 as the pretrained model.
 We can fine-tune the model by retraining the last fully connected layer and the convolutional layers.